CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 + Are users allowed to change certain configuration settings themselves (eg screen background, screensaver or similar) or are all settings defined centrally?
 + Are users allowed to access certain areas of the IT systems?
 These specifications usually affect both the rights granted in the IT system itself and the specifications for the installation and basic configuration.
 + What information can users store locally on the clients?
 In general, all business-related information should be stored centrally on a server where it is regularly backed up.
 Otherwise, care must be taken to ensure that all information of the users stored locally on the clients is taken into account in the client's data protection concept.
-+ Are users required to shut down and shut down the client in the evenings, or do they need to be on 24/7?
-For example, fire shutdown and power conservation are key to turning clients off at work.
++ Are users required to shut down and shut down the client in the evening, or do they need to be up and running 24/7?
+For example, fire protection and power savings are key to turning clients off at work.
 In addition, hard disks used in clients are usually not suitable for continuous operation.
 A continuous operation of the clients may still be desirable, for example, if automatic backups are created overnight.